 The registered keeper of the vehicle can expect to receive a charge notice.
 It will contain details of the alleged contravention, details of the vehicle and three photographs that in the authority's opinion establish the contravention.

 The charge is £60, however we will accept a reduced amount of £30 where we receive payment within 14 days of the date of issue.
 Payment may be made here.

 There is a right of appeal.
 The regulations set out the grounds on which the registered keeper can make representations to us; these are listed on the charge notice.

 Appeals against a Charge Notice may be made here.

 You can make representations against the Charge Notice within 28 days, beginning with the date of service.
 If you make representations out with this period then they may be rejected.
 We will send you a response.
 It will be either a "Notice of Acceptance" or a "Notice of Rejection."

-If we reject your representation, you have the right to appeal to an independent adjudication body, namely the Scottish Parking Appeals Service.
+If we reject your representation, you have the right to appeal to an independent adjudicator namely, the Parking and Bus Lane Tribunal Service.
 We will enclose the appropriate form to enable you to appeal to them with the "Notice of Rejection".
-If the Scottish Parking Appeals Service rejects your appeal, the amount payable will normally be the full £60.
+If the Parking and Bus Lane Tribunal Service rejects your appeal, the amount payable will be the full £60.

 It will carry additional charges if it is not paid (or contested) promptly.